 - A Mars a day helps you work, rest and play

-Using the rule of three in your marketing
+Using the rule of three in writing for your marketing

 Start thinking in threes, and you’ll turbocharge your marketing efforts.
 If you’re looking for a copywriter, find one who understands their purpose is to engage, tell a story and sell a dream.
 That phrase happens to be a slogan we often use in our own marketing at Magic Word Media, which, as you may have noticed, is a three-word company name.